wkrouse/Bringing-My-OCD/README.md

  ![Comparison of web forum interface with and without the number of replies in the thread](https://github.com/wkrouse/Bringing-My-OCD-Online/blob/main/images/2nd%20Threadmark%20count%20remover.png?raw=true)

 # How to install
-// TODO Available on GreasyFork.
+// Available on GreasyFork at https://greasyfork.org/en/scripts/484473-sufficient-velocity-userscipts,

 Works with UserScripts and probably more, but not tried.

 UserScripts
-1. Install and Usage Sections of https://github.com/quoid/userscripts Select +
+1. Install and Usage Sections of https://github.com/quoid/userscripts, https://greasyfork.org/en/scripts/484469-spacebattles-userscripts, and
+Select +
 Press New JS
 Paste the raw contents of https://github.com/wkrouse/Bringing-My-OCD-Online/blob/main/spacebattleUserscripts.js, into the editor